AndreasMadsen/article/README.md

 ### Score

-This is the current result (Sun Jun 16 2013)
+This is the current result (Wed Jun 19 2013)

 |       | Unknown | Wrong | Bad | Good | Perfect |
 |------:|:-------:|:-----:|:---:|:----:|:-------:|